-Rain delays start of exhibition Clash at Daytona
+Rain postpones start of exhibition Clash at Daytona

 DAYTONA BEACH, Fla.
-(AP) -- The first official NASCAR event of Speedweeks has been delayed by rain at Daytona International Speedway.
+(AP) -- The first official NASCAR event of Speedweeks was postponed by rain at Daytona International Speedway.

 The rain began during driver introductions Saturday night for the exhibition race.
 The Clash is the first event leading into the Feb.
 26 season-opening Daytona 500.